xyproto/orbiton/README.md

 * Has syntax highlighting for Go code.
 * Never asks before saving or quitting.
 Be careful.
 * Random characters may appear on the screen when keys are pressed.
-Clear them with `ctrl-l`.
+Clear them with `esc`.
 * `Home` and `End` are not detected by the key handler.
 VT100 only.
 * Can format Go code using `gofmt` (press `ctrl-f`).
 * Expects utilities like `gofmt` to be in `/usr/bin`.